-In addition to the capital gains tax itself, there may also be an obligation to contribute to French social charges or similar fund, even for non-French resident sellers.
+similar fund, even for non-French resident sellers.
 There is a scale of indexation for this part.
 However, it is likely that this contribution to social charges cannot be offset against any UK capital gains tax liability.

-There are certain allowances to the tax in France, including:

-• the costs associated with the purchase set at 7.5% of the purchase price but you can itemise your costs if they were greater
+There are certain allowances to the tax in France, including: · the costs associated with the purchase contribute to French social charges or there may also be an obligation to set at 7.5% of the purchase price but you can itemise your costs if they were greater